ConEmu/ConEmu.github.io/en/PowershellPrompt.md

 * Current PowerShell's working directory (FileSystem only).
   ConEmu may show full path or just current folder name in the Tab label (check Tab templates).
-  Also this knowledge is crucial to process ‘hyperlinks’ clicks on files in the output from compilers and source control systems (git, hg, ...)
+  Also this knowledge is crucial to process â€˜hyperlinksâ€™ clicks on files in the output from compilers and source control systems (git, hg, ...)